 It's a great time to go out for drinks in DC, thanks to a fresh crop of bars throughout the city.
-Along with the long-anticipated return of Tom Brown's beloved cocktail den, The Passenger, now settled into its new Shaw location, there's a rooftop with killer views, an ode to New Orleans and plenty of offerings for wine lovers.
+Along with the long-anticipated return of Tom Brown's beloved cocktail den, The Passenger, now nicely settled into its new Shaw location, there's a bumper crop of new sports bars just in time for March Madness.
 Here are the 10 hot spots to hit next time you're looking to wet your whistle.

 Must-order: The Redbeard, a blend of rum, Campari, ginger and lemon

 Insider tip: Check the calendar on the website for info on tours and events, like a hands-on screen-printing class (with a cocktail, of course).

 Must-order: Baked apple and pear gin and tonic

 Insider tip: There’s a small private room in the back that offers two levels of cocktail tastings — a $25 “cocktailery” menu that includes three rounds, and a $75 “tomfoolery” menu that covers five rounds and a few surprises.

 Must-order: The Blonde Bullet, a mix of Four Roses Bourbon, Basque cider, lemon juice and ginger foam